NikM777/clothing/README.md

 # Clothing-Store

 ## Description
-> Clothing shop made using React & firebase
+> Clothing shop made using React & Firebase
+>
+> The objective of this project was to recreate basic features of an ecommerce, such as shopping cart, product page, user registration and more
 >
 > Live demo [_here_](https://clothing-store-sandy.vercel.app/)